EtienneEs/18_07_28_r3d-batchprocessing_green_magenta_new/README.md

 # The-FIJI-Collection

-This Repository contains multiple [Fiji][w1] scripts, which facilitate and automates various image processing steps.
+This Repository contains multiple [Fiji][w1] scripts, which facilitate and automate various image processing steps.
-All scripts were written in the [Fiji][w1] macro language
+All scripts were written in the [Fiji][w1] macro language.

 1. [autostitcher](#autostitcher) _written for Daniel Heutschi_
 2. [multicrop.ijm](#multicrop) _written for Benjamin Sellner_